stefanprodan/openfaas-flux/README.md

 If you run Kubernetes on-prem or on bare-metal, you should change the Contour [service](releases/contour.yaml) type from LoadBalancer to NodePort to expose OpenFaaS on the internet.

-In order to setup TLS with Let's Encrypt you should point your DNS to the Contour LoadBalancer IP.
+In order to setup TLS with Let's Encrypt point your DNS to the Contour LoadBalancer IP.

-Once the DNS is set you can use Jetstack's cert-manager to request a TLS certificate for your domain from LE.
+Once the DNS is set, use Jetstack's cert-manager to request a TLS certificate for your domain from LE.

 Create a cluster issuer definition in the [certs](certs) dir, replace `EMAIL@DOMAIN.NAME` with a valid email address: